-- The rest of section 1 summarises the current market procedure, explains the ERA's role, and outlines the requirements of the procedure change process under the market rules. - Section 2 explains the scope of the review of the market procedure, stakeholders' feedback, and the ERA's plan for the next review of the market procedure. - Section 3 explains the ERA's reasoning for the proposed amendments to the market procedure. - Section 4 provides an illustrative example of the effect of proposed changes on the weighted average cost of capital.
+- The rest of section 1 summarises the current market procedure, explains the ERA's role, and outlines the requirements of the procedure change process under the market rules. - Section 2 explains the scope of the review of the market procedure, stakeholders' feedback, the date of commencement of the amended market procedure, and the ERA's plan for the next review of the market procedure. - Section 3 explains the ERA's reasoning for the proposed amendments to the market procedure. - Section 4 provides an illustrative example of the effect of proposed changes on the WACC.

-6 Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 4.5.9, (online).
+Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 4.5.9, (online).

-7 The market rules refer to the capacity delivery year as capacity year.
+The market rules refer to the capacity delivery year as capacity year.
 A capacity year commences on 1 October each year.

-8 Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 4.16, (online).
+Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 4.16, (online).

-9 Public Utilities Office, 2019, Improving Reserve Capacity pricing signals - a recommended capacity pricing model, Final recommendations report, p.
+Public Utilities Office, 2019, Improving Reserve Capacity pricing signals - a recommended capacity pricing model, Final recommendations report, p.
 23, (online).

-10 Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 1.2.1, (online).
+Wholesale Electricity Market Rules (WA), 7 August 2020, Clause 1.2.1, (online).

-• Appendix 1 provides a marked up copy of the market procedure indicating the changes proposed to the market procedure.
+- Appendix 1 provides a summary of the submissions received during the public consultation process and by the Market Advisory Committee Working Group members. - Appendix 2 provides a marked up copy of the market procedure indicating the changes proposed to the market procedure.